WELCOME to THE LONGMONT CHAPTER of THE BARBERSHOP HARMONY SOCIETY and THE LONGS PEAK CHORUS

 An annual Mid-Winter convention (usually in a warm place).
-This convention features the International Seniors Quartet Contest (25 quartets), and the Youth Chorus Festival, which includes men and women under 25 years of age, as well as shows by the previous summer’s top 5 quartets, and special guests.
-Attendance is usually around 2,500.
+This convention features the International Seniors Quartet Contest (25 or so quartets), and the Youth Chorus Festival, which includes men and women under 25 years of age, as well as shows by the previous summer’s top 5 quartets, and special guests.
+Attendance is usually around 2,000.

-A full week of Harmony University annually in August held at Belmont University in Nashville, Tennessee.
+A full week of Harmony University annually in July or August held at various colleges.
 Classes on a myriad of musical topics We call this “barbershop by immersion”.
 A real blast.

-Leadership Training Seminar for new officers once a year.
+Leadership Training Seminar for new chapter officers once a year.

 Chapter visitations by society music educators and other staff members.

 Organizing and running the BHS judging program which is comprised of 160 judges (Music, Performance & Singing) and Contest Administrators.

 There are affiliates of the BHS around the world who frequently send competitors to our two annual contests.
 Quartets from Sweden and New Zealand have recently won the International Quartet Contest.
 Other affiliates include England, Germany, Holland, Australia, Ireland, Finland, Spain and South Africa.
 It has been said that one is not truly a barbershopper until one has attended one of the BHS international events.

 It would be well worth your while to check out the BHS website at www.barbershop.org

 Also it would be informative to visit youtube/barbershop and listen to some performances by international quartets and choruses to get a feel for the barbershop style and how great it can be.

 Rocky Mountain District (RMD)